almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Add random refraction and squashing to moon and sun near horizon for shaders.
 - [ ] If aiming at the sun with the bolt scope, midday, flashbang the entire screen
 - [ ] Allow aiming while walking with the bolt, but greatly reduce move speed and add a substantial amount of walking sway.